bdebon/choiceof.dev/README.md

 As it is a project by the developers for the developers, we want to make the act to contribute a cool and fun way to learn how to contribute to open source project.
 To add a question, you must clone the project locally, built it, updating one file and adding your two images.

+Just a quick reminder, the project is supposed to be funny.
+Therefore, questions must be... funny.
+If you are creating a question that is not extremely funny in the choice, at least, try to find funny images to illustrate it.

 The file to edit is: `apps/devchoices-next/public/assets/data/questions.ts`
 <p style="text-align: center;"><img src="readme/question-format.jpg" width="450"></p>